-Looking more closely at your paystub or direct deposit slip, you’ll see several line items that are called “deductions.”
+Looking more closely at your paystub or direct deposit receipt, you’ll see several line items that are called “deductions.”

 Deductions are all of the things that were taken out of your gross pay, leaving you with your net pay, or take-home pay.